 - On a scale from 1 to 5, how satisfied are you with your work (1 is “not satisfied”, 5 is “very satisfied”)?

 - On a scale from 1 to 5, how motivated are you to do your work (1 is “not motivated”, 5 is “very motivated”)?

 - On a scale from 1 to 5, how satisfied are you with the feedback you’ve received throughout this year?

 The answers are sensitive, and should only be shared with other supervisors, and director if necessary.

 Now that you have the self-review, you can collect feedback from reviewers.

 First, identify reviewers.
 The engineer’s facilitator can help with this.
 They should be the key stakeholders in the work the person has done: project leads, technical leads, working group and guild leads, and peers the person nominated above.
 You should identify at least 3-5 people, but if there are too many it’s OK to prioritize and pare the list down.
-Be sure to include people who can speak to recent project work.
+Be sure to include people who can speak to project work throughout the fiscal year.

 Send a request for feedback to each of the reviewers you identified above.
 This should ask for:

-- An assessment against each objective in their performance plan (as for #2, above).
+- An assessment against each critical element in their performance plan (as for #2, above).